88-degrees/Book-of-Changes/appendix03s2.md

 10. The great attribute of heaven and earth is the giving and maintaining life.
 What is most precious for the sage is to get the (highest) place--(in which he can be the human representative of heaven and earth).
 What will guard this position for him?
 Men.
 How shall he collect a large population round him?
 By the power of his wealth.
 The right administration of that wealth, correct instructions to the people, and prohibitions against wrong-doing;--these constitute his righteousness.

-p.
+###### p.
 382

-Chapter  II.
+Chapter  <a name="fr_267"></a>[II](#fn_267).

 11. Anciently, when Pâo-hsî had come to the rule of all under heaven, looking up, he contemplated the brilliant forms exhibited in the sky, and looking down he surveyed the patterns shown on the earth.
 He contemplated the ornamental appearances of birds and beasts and the (different) suitabilities of the soil.
 Near at hand, in his own person, he found things for consideration, and the same at a distance, in things in general.
 On this he devised the eight trigrams, to show fully the

-p.
+###### p.
 383

 attributes of the spirit-like and intelligent (operations working secretly), and to classify the qualities of the myriads of things.